voxpupuli/puppet-jenkins/README.markdown

 ## Installing Jenkins plugins

-The Jenkins puppet module defines the `install-jenkins-plugin` resource which will download and install the plugin "[by hand](https://wiki.jenkins-ci.org/display/JENKINS/Plugins#Plugins-Byhand)"
+The Jenkins puppet module defines the `jenkins::plugin` resource which will download and install the plugin "[by hand](https://wiki.jenkins-ci.org/display/JENKINS/Plugins#Plugins-Byhand)"